Cash finally splashed on Doveton Pool

 “Gabrielle will continue working with Council over the coming years in what we understand may be a multi-stage proposal.“

-Doveton-Eumemmerring Township Association chair Sean Balfour said the project was now “finally coming to fruition” – with the group hoping to learn further details on the design.
+Doveton-Eumemmerring Township Association member Sean Balfour said the project was now “finally coming to fruition” – with the group hoping to learn further details on the design.

 “We don’t need a ‘Mercedes’ that no one wants to use.
 We just want a ‘Ford’ that everyone wants to use.”